rtmigo/fmap_dart/README.md

 ```

 The constructor has the `updateTimestampsOnRead` argument.
 This argument determines which elements
-will be "old" at the time of purging.
+will be considered fresh at the time of purging.

 ``` dart
 final diskBytes = DiskBytesCache(updateTimestampsOnRead=true);